wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/pcre2.rst

 ==================================

-The *Linux Pluggable Authentication Modules(PAM)* is a key component that brings authentication support for applications and services in UNIX-like systems, where most of them are case sensitive.
+The *Linux Pluggable Authentication Modules(PAM)* is a key component that brings authentication support for applications and services in UNIX-like systems, most of which are case sensitive.
 By default, some false positive alerts related to usernames may be generated, i.e users `FOO` and `foo` are not differentiated by the rules.
 This can be avoided by using PCRE case sensitivity, so they are handled as different users.